ncsg/ursp688y_sp2023/README.md

 - 10: readable and logical code or pseudocode; clean result
 - 11: wow

-Free pass: There are 11 exercises, but only the 10 best grades will count.
+Free pass: Your lowest exercise grade (including a 0 if you just don't turn one in) will be dropped.

-Late submissions will not be accepted.
+Submissions more than one week late will not be accepted.

 ### Final Project (50% of grade)